Weekly Bible Notes and Worship Resources

 |Intercessions from our Sunday worship|

-Recently in America in Tucson Arizona, a 40 year old US Congresswoman Gabrielle Giffords was shot in the head on Saturday at a public meeting.
+In America in Tucson Arizona, a 40 year old US Congresswoman Gabrielle Giffords was shot in the head on Saturday at a public meeting.
 Six other people were killed in the attack and the gunman hit a total of 20 people.
-The shooting raised concern in the political arena and caused politicians to reflect that the toxic nature of political life had created an environment in which such a massacre could take place.
-Politicians had used hurtful words and cruel campaigns which had created an environment in which murder could be seen as a consequence.
+In the UK a member of Parliament Jo Cox was brutally mordered at her surgery.Such killings raise concern in the political arena and cause politicians to reflect that the toxic nature of political life had created an environment in which such murders take place.
+In her maiden speech Jo Cox said,

 Jesus tells his followers today that if part of their body causes them to sin they should chop it off.
 Whilst we don't take these words literally, nevertheless we do understand that Jesus is using language to try and make people take his words seriously.
 Like many of the people who have heard these words I have never murdered anybody, but listening to the teachings of Jesus today there is no room for feeling I have achieved any great success.
 Jesus tells his followers that even when we are angry with one another we fall short, and all of us do that.
 The teachings of Jesus today raise the bar in terms of what he expects from us.
 He takes some basic sins as outlined in the Old Testament, like murder, and then looks at the feelings which give rise to them.
 The point is clear, we have to be careful about how we behave towards one another.
 Relationships go wrong a long toime before we commit murder, or adultery and Jesus wants us to deal with the problem before it gets out of control.
 Followers of Jesus must be careful about what goes on inside their heads, before it ever turns into action.
 What we see, think and say is just as important as physical actions themselves.

 Opening Verse of Scripture Psalm 119 v 1

 Blessed are they whose ways are blameless, who walk according to the law of the Lord.

 Collect Prayer for the Day — Before we read we pray